 The Partnership provides a 401(k) plan (the "Plan") for eligible employees in the United States.
 For certain finance and administrative professionals who are participants in the Plan, the Partnership contributes 2% of such professional's pre-tax annual compensation up to a maximum of one thousand six hundred dollars.
-In addition, the Partnership will contribute 50% of the first 4% of pre-tax annual compensation contributed by such professional participants with a maximum matching contribution of one thousand six hundred dollars.
-For the years ended December 31, 2010, 2009 and 2008, the Partnership incurred expenses of \$1.3 million, \$1.5 million and \$1.3 million in connection with such Plan.
+In addition, the Partnership will contribute 50% of pre-tax annual compensation contributed by such professional participants with a maximum matching contribution of one thousand six hundred dollars.
+For the years ended December 31, 2011, 2010 and 2009, the Partnership incurred expenses of \$1.4 million, \$1.3 million and \$1.5 million in connection with such Plan.

 The Partnership provides a defined contribution plan for eligible employees in the United Kingdom ("U.K. Plan").
 All United Kingdom employees are eligible to contribute to the U.K. Plan after three months of qualifying service.
 The Partnership contributes a percentage of an employee's annual salary, subject to United Kingdom statutory restrictions, on a monthly basis for administrative employees of the Partnership based upon the age of the employee.
-For the years ended December 31, 2010, 2009 and 2008, the Partnership incurred expenses of \$0.3 million, \$0.3 million, respectively, in connection with the U.K. Plan.
+For the years ended December 31, 2011, 2010 and 2009, the Partnership incurred expenses of \$0.3 million, \$0.3 million, respectively, in connection with the U.K. Plan.